Written by: DreamMeaning Editorial Team

 Is dreaming about social media addiction a bad sign?

 Dreaming about social media addiction is not inherently negative.
-It often reflects your subconscious processing feelings about connectivity and isolation, encouraging self-reflection.
+It often reflects inner concerns about balance and identity, inviting self-reflection rather than fear.

 What does it mean if I dream about social media addiction repeatedly?